tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 ## Defining S7 methods

-To use the `fit()` method above, we need to define a S7 method that implements the scoring logic.
+For users to use the `fit()` method described above, we need to define a S7 method that implements the scoring logic.

 The following code defines the `fit()` method specifically for the `class_score_aov` subclass, specifying how feature score should be computed using ANOVA F-test: